PowerShell/PowerShell/docs/learning-powerShell/powershell-beginners-guide.md

 PS /> Get-Process
 PS /> cls
 ```
-**4. cd - Set-Location**: Change your current working directory.
+**4. cd - Set-Location**: Sets the current working location to a specified location.
 ```PowerShell
 PS /> Set-Location /home
 PS /home>
 ```
-**5. dir - Get-ChildItem**: List all items in the specified location.
+**5. dir - Get-ChildItem**: Gets the items and child items in one or more specified locations.

 ```PowerShell
 Get all files under the current directory: